 When OPL’s book club coordinator April Underwood first received Gerhart’s resume, she remembers being impressed.
 “I thought she was totally overqualified and that it was so awesome that she wanted to volunteer with us,” said Underwood.

-Gerhart’s business acumen has proven useful in assisting Underwood with maintaining and optimizing OPL’s book club bags.
+Gerhart’s business acumen has proven useful in assisting Underwood with maintaining and optimizing OPL’s book club bags, opens a new window.
 In any given week, that may entail running reports on book club bag usage, preparing book club bags for borrowers, or making instruction sheets for staff and volunteers who assist with book club materials.

 “I’d much rather volunteer somewhere where I’m helping other people with similar interests to me,” said Gerhart, adding, “There are lots of things to do and it’s a great way to get more intimate with the library and all of the services it has to offer.”